 - You have the ability to avoid this pain

 Do you see the pattern?
-Yes, we all need our businesses to survive, but where is our humanity?
+Yes, we all need our businesses to survive, but where is our empathy?

 Normally you need to work hard to find something people fear.
 Now, it is easy, just point to the coronavirus and you are done.
 Then all you need to do is act like you empathize with that fear and tell the customer how you can remove the threat.
 The solution however is always your products or services.
 That’s convenient, isn’t it?